mochi-hpc-experiments/mochi-boot-camp/sessions/s3-ssg/README.md

 As an example demonstration of SSG, we have developed a simple token ring application.
 In this example, a group of processes is excecuted using MPI, with the MPI communicator used to create an SSG group.
-Using group rank information, a token is passed around the ring, originating and ending at rank 0.
+Using group rank information, a token is passed around the logical group ring, originating and ending at rank 0.
 After each rank receives the forwarded token, it shuts down.

 To build this example, run the following: